cmokoth/Docker-MLops/README.md

 ## RMLops: A simple R example for Azure Pipelines

 This is the Github repository associated with this Azure Pipelines project: https://dev.azure.com/davidsmi0786/davidsmiRtest.
-It is intended as a simple example of using R with Azure Pipelines to use a CI/CD process to trigger training of a predictive model.
+It is intended as a simple example of using R with ~~Azure Pipelines to use a CI/CD process to trigger training of a predictive model.~~ Docker to create a playlist generator using Spotify datasets.

 ## Model Contents

 The model I will be porting is a Spotify dataset (my own.
 Don't worry I have excellent taste) containing my streaming history, sorted into the best possible playlists using K-nearest neighbors.
 I will let you know which ones are the best.

-#### Development Details

-Developed in RStudio using Quarto and Jupyter Notebooks.
+If you would like to know for yourself, use this model to design your own playlists.

 ### Presentations